 Bart Theriot is Chief Financial Officer of NVMI and Head of School at the Montessori Academy at Belmont Greene.
 He participated in the Montessori Administrator training at CMTE/NY.
 He holds a B.S. in Finance from Auburn University and received his AMS early childhood credential from NVMI in 2009 and is the instructor for the Administration class.
 Bart is highly involved in charity coordination, working to benefit children all over the world -particularly in West Africa.

-Jill Theriot has been a teacher for more than ten years years.
-Jill received her AMI primary credential from the St. Louis Montessori Institute and holds a B.A. in Sociology from SUNY Albany.
-She serves as co-teacher to Beth Theriot in the NVMI sensorial curriculum.
+Jill Theriot is the interim program-director for NVMI.
+She has been a Montessori classroom teacher since 2000 and is the Assistant Head of School at the Montessori Academy at Belmont Greene.
+She received her AMI primary credential from the St. Louis Montessori Institute and holds a B.A. in Sociology from SUNY Albany.
+She serves as instructor for our Sensorial curriculum and is a field consultant.